meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 Gemma 3

 All models were trained using supervised learning with appropriate classification heads.
 Training incorporated early stopping based on validation accuracy to avoid overfitting.

+# Fine-Tuning Configuration and Limitations

+The models were fine-tuned on emotion classification datasets with varying label complexities (2, 4, 8, and 16 labels) and data sizes (800, 1600, and 2400 samples) under the following configuration:

+Quantization: 4-bit quantized models using the BitsAndBytes library were employed to significantly reduce memory consumption and accelerate training.

+Adapter Tuning: Low-Rank Adaptation (LoRA) was used for parameter-efficient fine-tuning.
+Model-specific attention modules (e.g., q_proj, v_proj, c_attn, or query/value) were targeted based on model architecture.

+Training Regimen:

+Optimizer: adamw_bnb_8bit

+Batch size: 4 per device

+Learning rate: 1e-4 with cosine scheduler

+Epochs: 5

+Gradient accumulation: 1 step

+Mixed precision: bf16 used (with fallback to fp16=False)

+Early stopping: Patience of 10 evaluation steps

+**Note:** Fine-tuning was conducted under limited compute resources, with a single GPU and memory-optimized configurations (e.g., 4-bit quantization and adapter-based tuning).
+These constraints limited both the model size (to ≤2B parameters) and the maximum batch size.

+Moreover, due to dataset limitations:

+Balanced subsets were used, and each training regime had an equal number of samples per label.

+No external data augmentation or unsupervised pretraining was applied.

+Evaluation was performed on stratified splits with fixed seeds to ensure consistency.
+Accuracy, precision, recall, and F1 score were tracked throughout the training using Trainer's logging.

 # Evaluation Metric